+Courtesy Hours

-Courtesy Hours: Courtesy hours are in effect ALL the time.
-Courtesy hours can be defined as conditions under which noise is not disruptive or disturbing to other students or staff.
+Courtesy hours are in effect ALL the time.
+Courtesy hours can be defined as conditions under which noise is not disruptive or disturbing to other residents.
 Every building has 24-hour courtesy hours.
 It is expected that at all times, the residence halls will be absent of any loud noise or distraction that attracts the attention of other residents.
-Noise should not be heard more than two (2) doors away during courtesy hours.
+Noise should not be heard more than one (1) door away during courtesy hours.

+Quiet Hours

-Quiet Hours: Quiet hours exist within each building.
+Quiet hours exist within each building.
 During designated quiet hours, there is to be NO loud music or distractions on the floor or in the hall.
 Each student is expected to keep any noise at an extreme minimum so as to respect all residents who may be choosing to sleep, study, etc.

-The designated times for quiet hours are:
+The designated times for guiet hours are

-- Weekdays 9 pm to 9 am (Sunday through Thursday evenings). - Weekends 11 pm to 11 am (Friday and Saturday evenings). - During senior exam week and final exam week, 24-hour quiet hours go into effect at 7:00 pm on the Friday proceeding the senior exam week and remain in effect until the close of the semester. - Quiet hours do not change for holidays or during break housing periods. - At all other times, students are expected to exercise good judgment with respect to making excessive noise (see courtesy hours).
+- Sunday through Thursday: 9 p.m. to 9 a.m. - Friday and Saturday: 11 p.m. to 11 a.m. - During final exam week, 24-hour quiet hours go into effect at 12 noon on the Monday preceding the exam week and remain in effect until the close of the semester. - Quiet hours do not change for holidays or during break housing periods. - At all other times, students are expected to exercise good judgment with respect to making excessive noise (see courtesy hours).

-Rationale for Quiet and Courtesy Hours: The Department wants to ensure that students are able to study and sleep.
-The quiet/courtesy hour guidelines are set up to set parameters to monitor noise levels and allow students to rely on an appropriate noise level to study and sleep when they want to.
+Rationale: The Department wants to ensure that students are able to study and sleep.
+The quiet/courtesy hour guidelines are set up to provide parameters to monitor noise levels and allow students to rely on an appropriate noise level to study and sleep when they want to.

 Noise complaints are among the most common complaints in the residential environment.
-Everyone is responsible for enforcing courtesy/quiet hours.
+Everyone is responsible for courtesy/quiet hours.
 Residents should be aware of their role and responsibility when it comes to noise.